Pikmin 3’s October 30 release date on Switch is scary

-Nintendo has finally given us a release date for Switch game for the rest of 2020.
+Nintendo has finally given us a 2020 release date for a Switch game.
 I’m just surprised by how late in the calendar Pikmin 3 is landing.
 As a Nintendo fan, it’s honestly kind of scary.

-Pikmin 3 Deluxe will debut October 30.
+Pikmin 3 Deluxe will debut on October 30.
 The original version of Pikmin 3 came out for the Wii U in 2013.
 This is one of the last major Wii U games that hadn’t received a port for Nintendo’s newer system.
 Nintendo has found success bringing over the Wii U’s old exclusives to the Switch with a few new features (remember, the Wii U’s sales were a significant disappointment, so a lot of Switch fans hadn’t played these older games before).
 Heck, Mario Kart 8 Deluxe is still the Switch’s best-selling game.
 So Pikmin’s Switch port always seemed like a matter of time.

 Still, it’s nice to hear that it is coming, especially since Nintendo was being oddly silent about release dates for the rest of the year.
 After the July 17 launch of Paper Mario: The Origami King, we had no idea what the rest of Nintendo’s slate for 2020 would look like.
 So far, Nintendo has done a great job of releasing a steady stream of first-party exclusives for Switch.
 But it looked like this holiday would be a surprisingly quiet one for the console.